 August 06, 2019

-After the Christchurch Earthquake, I noticed the moisture levels in the house changed, as my grandson lives with me and suffers from asthma I like to keep an eye on humidity and try to make it as healthy as possible for him.
+Do you notice when moisture levels in your house change?
+As my grandson lives with us and suffers from asthma I like to keep an eye on humidity and try to make our home as healthy as possible for him.